frederic-perez/AmE-dictionary/data/idioms.md

 __when the chips are down__ :three: When a situation has become especially difficult, desperate, or hard to recover from.
 The expression alludes to having a low amount of poker chips, which means that one may soon lose. _You can tell a lot about a person’s character from how they act when the chips are down._
 __when the stakes are low__ When the stakes are low, it means that there is little to lose in a given situation.
 This can refer to a situation in which the potential rewards or losses are minimal, or a situation in which the potential consequences of an action are not serious.
 It can also refer to a situation in which the outcome of a decision is not particularly important or significant.
 __where the sun doesn’t shine__
-__wherever you go, there you are__ _proverb_ No matter where you go, you can’t escape yourself. _Sure, you’ll get some distance from your family when you move to Alaska, but your problems will be there too.
+__wherever you go, there you are__ :two: _proverb_ No matter where you go, you can’t escape yourself. _Sure, you’ll get some distance from your family when you move to Alaska, but your problems will be there too.
 Wherever you go, there you are._
 __whet (one’s) appetite__
 __which way the wind blows__ What appears probable or likely; how a certain course or situation is likely to develop. _It looks like I might be considered for the job, but I’m waiting to see which way the wind blows._
 __while away__ :two::hammer: _Nothing welcomes the summer season better than whiling away the hours at a waterfront venue._
 __while supplies last__ :two::hammer:
 __while the night__ _Anyone who is anyone has whiled the night away here._
 __whip by__ (whipping by) _The summer is whipping by._
+__whip out__
 __whisper sweet nothings__ To murmur words of affection to someone in a flirtatious manner.
-__whistleblower__
+__whistleblower__ :two::hammer:
 __white coat hypertension__ A phenomenon in which a patient experiences elevated blood pressure around medical professionals. _A: “I swear, I didn’t feel dizzy until the doctor came in.”
 B: “Hmm, sounds like a case of white coat hypertension to me.”_
 __white elephant__ :two::hammer:
 __white knuckle something__